vmagnan/GeneCaptcha/README.md

 # GeneCaptcha

-**Purpose :** Find optimal image's parameters to prevent OCR to solve the text.
+**Purpose :** Find optimal image's parameters to prevent OCR to solve the text of a captcha.

 ## Installation